larpo1/lavanda-website/src/pages/features/direct-booking-websites.md

     image: /img/640x360.png
     imageClasses: box-shadow
     titleContent: Get up and running in minutes, or...
-    textContent: Just set your logo and publish to have an out of the box direct booking experience up and running in minutes.
-Alternatively...
+    textContent: "Just set your logo and publish to have a direct booking experience up and running in minutes, out-of-the-box. "
   - imageAlign: img-right
     image: /img/640x360.png
     imageClasses: box-shadow
-    titleContent: ...Customize the look and feel completely
+    titleContent: ...Customise the look and feel completely
     textContent: You can adjust your site to match your brand as much or as little as you want.
 Talk to us about building the completely custom direct booking experience your brand deserves.
   - titleContent: Live pricing and availability
     textContent: "Avoid cumbersome manual processes to check availability, send quotes and take payment.
-Your fully branded direct booking site will always show up to date availability and pricing. "
+Your fully branded direct booking site will always show up-to-date availability and pricing. "
     linkTarget: ""
     imageAlign: img-left
     image: /img/direct-booking-search-results.png